wmac001/arc-overhang-orcaslicer-integration/README.md

 2. Code is slow on more complicated models, but is not optimized for speed yet.
 3. The Arcs are extruded very thick, so the layer will be 0.1-0.5mm thicker (dependend on nozzle dia) than expected =>if precision needed make test prints to counter this effect.
-4. Heavy warping, locking for way to fix it.
+4. when next layers are added: Heavy warping, locking for way to fix it.
 Message me or Steven if you have an Idea :)
+5. no wiping or z-hop during travel moves

 ## 6. Suggested Print Settings
 Some PrusaSlicer PrintSettings will be checked and warned if "wrong".

+Reduce Warping:
+Recommended in the Arc-Overhang area: only 1 bottom layer, infill: less is better, avoid straight lines, e.g. hilbert-curve.
-Important Settings in the Script are:
+###Important Settings in the Script are:

 a) **"ArcCenterOffset":** The surfacequality is imporved by Offsetting the arc center, because the smallest r is larger->more time to cool.
 Set to 0 to get into delicate areas.